pgRouting/pgvroom/doc/general/concepts.rst

 ...............................................................................

-This is a simple guide to walk you through the steps of getting started with vrpRouting.
+This is a simple guide to walk you through the steps of getting started with pgvroom.
 In this guide we will cover:

 Inner Queries
 -------------------------------------------------------------------------------